Rakile/deforumation/README.md

 As a big fan of deforum, I did this small "Hack" in order to remotely be able to change motion values while deforum is rendering.

 ## Getting started
-In order for deforumation to work, the files "animation.py" and "render.py" need to be replaced with the ones provided in "deforum-for-automatic1111-webui\scripts\deforum_helpers"
+In order for deforumation to work, the files "animation.py" and "render.py" need to be replaced with the ones provided in "deforum-for-automatic1111-webui\scripts\deforum_helpers".
-Two files will be created in C:\Temp when the application is started, "prompt.txt" and "prompt.txt.locked", so be sure that you have a Temp folder on C:
+Two files will be created in "C:\Temp" when the application is started, "prompt.txt" and "prompt.txt.locked", so be sure that you have a Temp folder on "C:\".
 These two files are used as the communication between Deforum and Deforumation.

 ## How it works